chloequinto/tracerouteViz/README.md

 While it's interesting to see how many hops a packet takes and its location, it is difficult to see, in a visual sense, where the packets are hopping. <br>

-This purpose of this project is to generate a nice visualization of how indirect packet routes can.
+The purpose of this project is to generate a nice visualization of how indirect packet routes can.
 This visualization will then be further analyzed in terms of packet locations and RTT.  <br>